Watermelon Farm Cultural and Educational Park

 Watermelon Farm Cultural and Educational Park Introduction

-It's rare to find a place that focuses on parent-child activities.
-When the four sisters, who grew up with the 'watermelon peel' design, became adults, their happiest moments were family outings.
-However, after exploring every corner of Taiwan, they never found the ideal place for family leisure activities.
-So, the sisters began to envision and create their dream "Watermelon Orchard."
-Pointing at the paths they personally paved, Sister Watermelon proudly said that although the paths designed for "strollers" are not wide, they save parents a lot of effort and are also convenient for people with disabilities.
-The children's favorite indoor painting area features a creative installation made from recycled desks and chairs that were cut, smoothed out, and connected with aluminum strips used in gardening.
-Numerous vividly depicted ants and spiders come to life before the children's eyes, allowing them to fully unleash their creativity and imagination by painting with acrylic colors to showcase their own style.
-The insects in the orchard don colorful new outfits through this painting, shedding their terrifying appearances.
-Sister Watermelon hopes this DIY project can serve as home decor, embodying the concept of waste reuse while also incorporating ecological conservation.
-In the future, butterflies and beetles flying around the park will also join in on the painting initiative.
+It is rare to find a place designed with parent-child activities in mind.
+As children, the four sisters, resembling "watermelon rinds," enjoyed family outings the most.
+However, after exploring every corner of Taiwan, they struggled to find an ideal location for parent-child leisure activities.
+Thus, they began to envision their dream "Watermelon Farm."
+Proudly pointing to the path they paved themselves, Sister Watermelon No. 2 stated that although the path intended for "strollers" is not wide, it helps parents conserve energy and is also accessible for friends with disabilities.
+The children's favorite indoor painting area utilizes recycled classroom desks and chairs, cut, smoothed, and connected, adorned with gardening aluminum strips.
+Lively ants and spiders come alive before their eyes, where children can unleash their creativity and imagination, painting with acrylics to express their unique styles.
+The insects in the farm now wear colorful, adorable new outfits thanks to the painting, shedding their terrifying appearances.
+Sister Watermelon No. 2 hopes this DIY project can serve as home decor, embodying the significance of waste reuse and incorporating ecological conservation concepts.
+In the future, butterflies and beetles flying around the park will also join the colorful painting efforts.